Federal Title Programs

 The purpose of Title II, Part A is to provide grants to school districts for higher education, and eligible partnerships in order to increase student academic achievement through strategies such as improving teacher and principal quality and increasing the number of highly qualified teachers in the classroom and highly qualified principals and assistant principals in schools and to assist local educational agencies and schools with improvements in student academic achievement.

-Title IV-Student Support & Academic Enrichment Grants (SSAE)
+Title IV Part A, Student Support & Academic Enrichment (SSAE)

 The SSAE grant is intended to improve student academic achievement by increasing the capacity of State educational agencies (SEAs), local educational agencies (LEAs), and local communities to: